alvgarrido/computational-cognitive-neuroscience-coursework/README.md

 The notebooks use random sampling, so reruns can produce different results.
 For repeatable runs within the same environment, set a NumPy random seed immediately after the imports before executing the remaining cells.

-## Validation status

-Dependencies and instructions were derived from inspection of both notebooks.
-A full installation and notebook execution have not been verified; the requirements are not a tested lockfile.